hamzasattar0030-cloud/qa-testing-portfolio/README.md

-# QA Portfolio
+# QA Testing Project – SauceDemo Login

-This repository showcases my manual testing skills through structured test cases, execution results, and defect reporting.

-## 📌 Project Overview
-This project focuses on testing the login functionality of a web application using manual testing techniques.
-The goal was to validate correct behavior, identify potential issues, and document results clearly.

-## 🧪 Features Tested
-- Login functionality
+## About this project
+This is a manual testing project based on the SauceDemo login page.

+I used this project to practise testing a real feature by writing test cases, checking different login scenarios, identifying issues, and documenting the results.

+## What I tested
-- Valid login scenario
+- Valid login
-- Invalid login scenario
+- Invalid login
+- Empty username
+- Empty password
-- Empty field validation
+- Empty fields

-## 📂 Repository Structure
-- `test-cases/` → Contains manual test cases for login functionality
-- `bug-reports/` → Contains documented defects and observations
-- `screenshots/` → Contains screenshots as evidence of test execution

-## 🛠️ Skills Demonstrated
-- Test case design
+- Locked out user
+- Error messages

+## Testing used
-- Test execution
+- Manual testing
-- Positive and negative testing
+- Positive testing
+- Negative testing
+- Edge case testing
-- Validation testing
+- Exploratory testing

+## What is included
+- Test cases
-- Bug reporting
+- Bug reports
-- Clear documentation
+- Screenshots

-## 🧠 Testing Techniques Used
-- Equivalence Partitioning
+- Test plan
-- Boundary Value Analysis
-- Error Guessing
+- Test summary

-## 📅 Test Execution Details
-- Application tested: SauceDemo (demo web application)
-- Tests executed manually
-- Results recorded with pass/fail status and actual outcomes

-## 👤 Author
-Hamza Sattar
+## Why I did this
+I wanted to build hands-on QA experience and show how I approach testing in a structured way.